-As I stood in front of the statue of David by Michelangelo, arguably one of the most famous sculptures in the world, I wondered if there was such as thing as perfection.
+As I stand in front of the statue of David by Michelangelo, arguably one of the most famous sculptures in the world, I wonder if there really is such as thing as perfection.
 Was any human able to create anything to top this?
 Galleria dell’Accademia is full of wonderful art, but David really stands out.

-In addition to the obvious masters, one of the most famous names from Florence is Dante Alighieri, best known for The Divine Comedy.
+One of the most famous names from Florence is Dante Alighieri, best known for The Divine Comedy.
+Parts of his legacy can be seen all over the city.
+Inside Palazzo Vecchio I find his death mask, which regained popularity after the movie “Inferno”.
 The so called Casa di Dante is not his actual house, but a reconstruction in the area where he lived.
-It is next door to the Santa Margherita de’ Cerchi church, allegedly the place where he first met Beatrice, as well as the location of her tomb.
+It’s located next door to the Santa Margherita de’ Cerchi church, allegedly the place where he first met Beatrice, as well as the location of her tomb.

 Just a few blocks to the north, there is a small alley next to the Duomo.
 Dante wrote that he used to sit on a stone here in 1291 and think of her, as she had passed away the year before.
 Today a symbolic stone has been placed on the spot, together with an inscription.

-I sat down outside Palazzo Vecchio to rest my weary feet, surrounded by statues and sculptures at the Loggia dei Lanzi.
-The famous Perseus holding the Head of Medusa is looking down at me with disdain.
-This is another famous location from the previously mentioned movie, where Helena Bonham-Carter recovers from seeing a knife fight in the piazza.
+I sit down outside Palazzo Vecchio to rest my weary feet, surrounded by statues and sculptures at the Loggia dei Lanzi.
+The statue of Perseus is looking down at me with disdain, busy holding the Head of Medusa as his loot.

 “It is popular to admire the Arno.
 It is a great historical creek with four feet in the channel and some scows floating around.
 It would be a very plausible river if they would pump some water into it.
 They all call it a river, and they honestly think it is a river, do these dark and bloody Florentines.
 They even help out the delusion by building bridges over it.
 I do not see why they are too good to wade.”